yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 = Work in Progress =
 Porting OpenWrt to the DSL-502T is a work in progress.

-This page is to assist those working in that direction.

-Thanks Strider for starting the page off for me.

-Thank you nbd and all the OpenWRT developers for making this work-Z3r0 (not the z3r0 on IRC)

-Thank you Mr Chandler for fixing some of the formatting.

-Note, as of 17th May '07 I am no longer maintaining this page as I no longer have a DSL-502T, if you would like to update this page please feel free to.
-(Z3r0)
+== Related models ==

-(I have a 504T, it's the same as the 502T but doesn't have the USB port and it has 4 ethernet 10/100 ports) -- war3333
+I have a 504T, it's the same as the 502T but doesn't have the USB port and it has 4 ethernet 10/100 ports -- war3333

-(I have a 562T, it's the same as the 502T but for Annex B (ISDN) instead of Annex A (POTS).
-I am running Kamikaze r10180 without any problems. -- DominikKubla)
+I have a 562T, it's the same as the 502T but for Annex B (ISDN) instead of Annex A (POTS).
+I am running Kamikaze r10180 without any problems. -- DominikKubla

-(I've a 524T, it has it's own wiki page here [LINK], no USB, 4 ethernet ports, Annex A. - What is the difference between the 504T and 524T?)
+I've a 524T, it has it's own wiki page here [LINK], no USB, 4 ethernet ports, Annex A. - What is the difference between the 504T and 524T?

 == Specifications ==
  * ADSL modem with ADSL2/2+ support to 24Mbit/s+.